boggydigital/yet/README.md

 ## Advanced scenarios

 Despite supporting only video-ids and playlist-ids, yet also (implicitly) supports channel and user videos, when they can be expressed as playlists.
-In addition to video-ids and playlist-ids used as arguments, yet supports `yet-list.txt` file that can be used to specify multiple sources and directories they should be downloaded.

 All advanced scenarios are detailed below.